 Loading content...

 The single biggest challenge.
 At 5,895m, oxygen levels are roughly 50% of sea level.
 Altitude sickness affects most climbers to some degree above 3,500m.
-Proper acclimatization (choosing a 7+ day route) is the key to managing this.
+Proper acclimatization โ choosing a 7+ day route โ is the key to managing this safely.

-Summit night temperatures drop to -15°C to -25°C with wind chill.
-You'll experience everything from tropical heat in the rainforest to arctic conditions at the summit.
+Summit night temperatures drop to -15ยฐC to -25ยฐC with wind chill.
+You'll walk through tropical rainforest, alpine desert, and finally across glaciers and snow fields at the summit.
 Proper layering makes this manageable.

 Kilimanjaro requires zero technical climbing skills.
 No ropes, harnesses, crampons, or ice axes needed.
 The Barranco Wall on the Machame/Lemosho routes involves hands-on scrambling but is not technical.
 It is a walk-up mountain.